Skip to Content

 (Posts on The Ponds Farmhouse may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 See the full disclosure details here.)

-First, you will need to create a sample board to determine your desired appearance.
-You want to begin on something other than the ceiling.
+First, I recommend that you create a sample board to determine your desired appearance.
+If you want to begin on something other than the ceiling, a sample board or two will allow you to get your technique down pat.

-Use a piece of the same material as you have on your ceiling.
+Use a piece of the same wood as you have on your ceiling.
 Then, allow your sample to dry completely before determining if you’ve achieved the desired look.

 Materials Needed to Whitewash Wood

-The ceilings in the farmhouse are new pine wood beaded board, and in order to achieve a distressed, whitewashed look, begin with a gray stain.
-This will make the new wood appear to have aged.
+The ceilings in the farmhouse are made of new pine wood beaded board, which will look slightly pinkish with a thin coat of white paint.
+Therefore, begin with a gray stain to achieve a distressed, whitewashed look.
+This will give the new wood an aged rustic chic look.

 This technique works well with any new wood project, such as this Easy Made Farmhouse Table Riser.